Saint-Maclou Church, Rouen copyright French Moments

 Interior of Saint-Maclou

-The sober inside of the church is surprising compared to the extravagance of the Flamboyant style outside.
-This is due to the inside being designed to receive the maximum of light.
+The sober interior of the church is surprising compared to the extravagance of the Flamboyant style outside.
+This is because the inside is designed to receive the maximum amount of light.

-The nave has three bays and is 23 metre high.
+The nave has three bays and is 23 metres high.
 It features the classic three-storey elevation of an arcade, triforium, and clerestory.
 The vaults are 23 metres above the ground floor.

 Great organ of Saint Maclou church in Rouen copyright French Moments